francofusco/template-cmake-project/README.md

 export foo_DIR="$HOME/path/to/foo/build"
 ```

-You can add such line to your `.bashrc` to "make it permanent".
-Thanks to this
+You can add the line above to your `.bashrc` to "make it permanent".
+Thanks
-export, other CMake projects should be able to use this one by calling
+to this export, other CMake projects should be able to use this one by calling

 ```cmake
 # choose one ;)